-Reykjavik may be a bustling capital city, but it retains the traditional feel of an old fishing village.
+Reykjavik is a bustling capital city, but it also retains the traditional feel of an old fishing village.
 The Vikings settled here in 874 AD, and since then the city has blossomed into an innovative metropolis.
-Reykjavik is bursting with historic museums, contemporary architectural gems, superb shopping and dining, and a vibrant nightlife.
+Reykjavik is bursting with historic monuments and contemporary architectural gems, along with superb shopping and dining options and a vibrant nightlife scene.
 With so much to see and do, our Reykjavik City Guide offers some guidance on how to soak up the highlights during your stay.

 Getting to Reykjavik

-If you’re traveling to Reykjavik from international destinations, the main airport – Keflavik International Airport – is situated just 45 minutes south of the capital city.
-It’s possible to drive, take a taxi, or the number 55 bus into Downtown Reykjavik.
-Alternatively, Gray Line and FlyBus offer a dedicated shuttle service which coincides with flight arrivals.
+If you’re traveling to Reykjavik from international destinations, you will arrive at the main airport, Keflavik International Airport.
+It is situated just 45 minutes south of the capital city.
+You can rent a car, take a taxi, or get on bus number 55 into Downtown Reykjavik.
+Alternatively, Gray Line and FlyBus offer a dedicated shuttle service that coincides with flight arrivals.
 If you plan to visit Reykjavik from other towns and cities in Iceland, daily flights operate in and out of Keflavik International and Reykjavik City Airport via Air Connect Iceland.
 You can also hire a car and travel along Route 1 – an expansive ring-road that circumnavigates the entire island.

 Getting Around Reykjavik